first megalithic monuments were built by early farmers, tribes of neolithic cattle

 bodies of slain warriors, but never mention cremation, which is obviously

-so many cremated remains were excavated within them.
+so many cremated remains were found within them whenever they have been opened.

 However given detailed study it is clear that these monuments were in

-fact the oldest churches and cathedrals in Europe, and were probably used
+fact the oldest sacred buildings in Europe, and were probably used

 much as modern temples are today.
 Rituals such as birth ceremonies; communions;